intel/QAT_Engine/docs/config_options.md

     This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' (enabled by default if qat_sw is enabled).

+--disable-qat_sw_sm4_cbc/--enable-qat_sw_sm4_cbc
+    Disable/Enable Intel(R) QAT Software SM4-CBC acceleration.
+    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' (disabled by default if qat_sw is enabled).

 --disable-qat_sw_sm3/--enable-qat_sw_sm3
     Disable/Enable Intel(R) QAT Software SM3 acceleration.
     This flag is valid only when QAT SW acceleration is enabled using the flag